|Pvt. Lester C. Cale

 When the Japanese retook control of the sawmill, they enforced the "Blood Brother" rule.
 Each POW would be given a number.
 The five prisoners with numbers higher or lower than the escaped prisoner would be executed.

 The ranking officer on the detail had to select ten POWs for execution.
 No matter what he did, he could not win.
 He finally picked ten men who slept closest to the escaped prisoner.
+Five slept on one side of the man and the other five slept on the other side.
 Those who were selected were forced to dig their own graves.
-After they had finished, they were stood in the graves and were shot.
+After they had finished, they stood in the graves and were shot.
 One of the men survived the first shot.
-He stood up and spat at the Japanese guards.
-He was shot a second time and died.
+He stood up and spat at the Japanese guards and was shot a second time and died.
 The other POWs were forced to watch the execution.

 When this detail was over, Lester returned to